Your Child's Travel Bag Contents for Swimming Lessons

 We live in the desert.
 Hydrating is super important.
 Sometimes the littlest students will drink the pool water when they are thirsty.
 YUCK!
 Plus, it teaches your kids to always hydrate when working out.

-I have a filtered water fountain in the sunroom you can use to fill up the bottle if needed.
+I have a filtered water fountain in the sunroom and ice from the freezer dispenser you can use to fill up the bottle if needed.

 Please put your name on the bottle.
 Kids forget their bottles all the time.
 I put them in my, “Forgotten, but not Lost” bin for you to pick up at your next lesson.